tigera-solutions/cc-aks-detect-block-network-attacks/README.md

 ## Welcome

-In this AKS-focused workshop, you will work with Microsoft Azure and Calico Cloud to learn how implement zero-trust security for workloads to reduce the attack surface of applications running on AKS.
+In this AKS-focused workshop, you will work with Microsoft Azure and Calico Cloud to learn how to design and deploy best practices to secure your Kubernetes environment, detecting and blocking container and network-based attacks.

 Cloud-native applications require a modern approach based on the zero-trust principles of identity-based access, least privilege access, and proactively detecting threats and reducing the blast radius in case of a breach.